Changing Employees Working Hours

 This applies to Ontario, British Columbia, and Alberta.

-There can be exceptions to this, however, you must be able to prove that the changes couldn’t be foreseen.
-Such as a threat to the life, health, or safety of any person.
+There can be exceptions to this; however, you must prove that the changes couldn’t be foreseen, such as a threat to any person's life, health, or safety.

 Can employees ask to change their working hours?

-Employees are well within their right in asking to change their hours at work.
+Employees are well within their rights to ask to change their hours at work.
 But they must have a legitimate reason.
 It must be clear that issues may be caused if their hours aren’t changed.

-An employee may put their request down in a letter to change working hours.
-Upon receiving this letter, hold a one-to-one meeting to discuss their request.
+This request can be put in a letter to change working hours.
+Upon receiving this letter, you should hold a one-on-one meeting with the employee to discuss their request.

-This discussion will allow you to share any concerns surrounding the changes and come up with a solution that suits both.
-It will also strengthen the working relationship.
+This discussion will allow you to share any concerns surrounding the changes and develop a solution that suits you and your employees.
+It will also strengthen your working relationship.

-There are many reasons for changing working hours:
+There are many reasons for changing working hours.
+Some of these may include:

 • An employee needs time to study or attend college.